-Parents/carers have a responsibility to:

-- Understand and adhere to the relevant High Halstow Primary Academy policies and procedures. - Talk to their children about safeguarding issues and support the Academy in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm, including online. - Seek help and support from the Academy or other agencies.
+- Parents/carers have a responsibility to: - o Understand and adhere to any relevant setting policies and procedures. - o Talk to their children about safeguarding issues and support the setting in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm including online. - o Seek help and support from the setting or other agencies.